“This post may contain affiliate links. Please read my disclosure for more info.

 So if you worry about money now, that 10 minutes you spend starting a simple emergency fund will be one of the most effective ways to relieve your money stress.
 It was for us.

+As the cure for COVID-19 progresses, businesses everywhere could be struggling for quite awhile.
 Finding yourself suddenly uncertain about your job, your savings, your ability to buy basic needs, and even your health, is unnerving to say the least.

 But when people endure a hurricane, they learn how to build their home stronger.